cyberark/secrets-provider-for-k8s/STYLE.md

 > The point of having style guidelines is to have a common vocabulary of coding so people can concentrate on what you’re saying rather than on how you’re saying it.
 We present global style rules here so people know the vocabulary, but local style is also important.
 If code you add to a file looks drastically different from the existing code around it, it throws readers out of their rhythm when they go to read it.
 Avoid this.

 ## Prose
-Secretless Broker prose should be warm, direct, and clear about its intended audience.
+Cyberark Secrets Provider for Kubernetes prose should be warm, direct, and clear about its intended audience.
 When editing copy, follow the [Chicago Manual of Style](chicagomanualofstyle.org/home.html).

 ## Documentation
 Documentation is written to be familiar with the reader.
 Use you & your to refer to the reader, we us & our to refer to the contributors.